Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

-converges to zero as $t\to \infty$.
-This implies that if absoption is not certain, $(X_t)_{t\geq 0}$ escapes to infinity.
+This shows that if absorption is not certain the process $(X_t)_{t\geq 0}$ escapes to infinity.

-To get around uncertain absorption, one might condition on the event of eventual absorption and apply our main results to the $h$-transformed process which has similar properties.
+To get around uncertain absorption, one can condition on the event of eventual absorption.
+This can be done using an $h$-transform.
+The $h$-transformed process will be have certain absorption and so one can then apply our main results.
 This is discussed in Remark \ref{r:doob}.

-For the case of $\infty$ being a natural boundary, we need a regularity condition on the semigroup generated by the diffusion. \begin{assumption} Let $z\in (0,\infty)$ and $t>0$.
+For the case when $\infty$ is a natural boundary, we need a regularity condition on the semigroup generated by the diffusion. \begin{assumption} Let $z\in (0,\infty)$ and $t>0$.
 Then

 and